-It is a very gentle, light touch massage which is incredibly relaxing while still being effective.
+It is a very gentle, light-touch massage, which is incredibly relaxing while still being effective.
 The specific movements of the skin improve the ability of the body’s lymphatic system to cleanse internally.
-MLD stimulates and increases the removal of waste products, toxins and excess fluid from the bodies tissues.
+MLD stimulates and increases the removal of waste products, toxins, and excess fluid from the body’s tissues.

-The gentle and repetitive movements of MLD help to reduce all types of pain through the interruption of pain signals, removal of wastes products and inflammation that may be causing the pain.
+The gentle and repetitive movements of lymphatic massage help to reduce all types of pain through the interruption of pain signals, removal of waste products, and inflammation that may be causing the pain.

 What is the function of your lymphatic system?

 Arriving 15 minutes early will allow you to get warm, unwind and relax.
-Typically our therapist will carry out your massage on a massage table using light pressure and soft pumping movements in the direction of the lymph nodes typically found in the neck, armpits, and groin.
+Typically, our therapist will carry out your MLD massage on a massage table using light pressure and soft pumping movements in the direction of the lymph nodes, typically found in the neck, armpits, and groin.

 You may want to have a lie-down, or at the very least, a very undemanding schedule for the rest of the day to allow your body time to ease back into your daily routine.

-Tori Cuthbert is our qualified Manual Lymphatic Drainage Therapist practicing the Dr Vodder method – a gentle, non-invasive technique that gently restores the lymphatic system.
+Tori Cuthbert is our qualified manual lymphatic drainage therapist practising the Dr. Vodder method – a gentle, non-invasive technique that gently restores the lymphatic system.

 Get in touch to discuss how MLD can help you.